-- (1) Split samples shall be secured and made available for further testing in accordance with the procedures established in this subsection. - (a) Split samples shall be secured in the test barn in the same manner as the primary samples for shipment to the commission laboratory, as established in Section 12 of this administrative regulation, until the primary samples are packed and secured for shipment to the commission laboratory.
+- (1) Split samples shall be secured and made available for further testing in accordance with the procedures established in this subsection: - (a) Split samples shall be secured in the test barn in the same manner as the primary samples for shipment to the commission laboratory, as established in Section 12[11] of this administrative regulation, until the primary samples are packed and secured for shipment to the commission laboratory.
 Split samples shall then be transferred to a freezer or refrigerator at a secure location approved and chosen by the commission. - (b) A freezer or refrigerator for storage of split samples shall be equipped with a lock.
-The lock shall be secured to prevent access to the freezer or refrigerator at all times except as specifically provided by paragraph (c) of this subsection. - (c) A freezer or refrigerator for storage of split samples shall be opened only for depositing or removing split samples, for inventory, or for checking the condition of samples.
+The lock shall be secured to prevent access to the freezer or refrigerator at all times except as specifically provided by paragraph (c) of this subsection.

-(d) A log shall be maintained by the commission veterinarian that shall be used each time a split sample freezer or refrigerator is opened to specify each person in attendance, the purpose for opening the freezer or refrigerator, identification of split samples deposited or removed, the date and time the freezer or refrigerator was opened, the time the freezer or refrigerator was closed, and verification that the lock was secured prior to and after opening of the freezer or refrigerator.
-A commission veterinarian or his designee shall be present when the freezer or refrigerator is opened.
+(c) A freezer or refrigerator for storage of split samples shall be opened only for depositing or removing split samples, for inventory, or for checking the condition of samples.

-- (e) Evidence of a malfunction of a split sample freezer or refrigerator shall be documented in the log. - (f) The commission shall be considered the owner of a split sample. - (2)(a) A trainer or owner of a horse receiving notice of a positive finding may request that a split sample corresponding to the portion of the sample tested by the commission laboratory be sent to the split sample laboratory.
-The party requesting the split sample shall select a laboratory solicited and approved by the commission to perform the analysis. - (b) The request shall be made in writing and delivered to the stewards or judges within three (3) business days after the trainer or owner of the horse receives oral or written notice of the positive finding by the commission laboratory. - (c) The party requesting the split sample shall select a laboratory solicited and approved by the commission to perform the analysis within five (5) days after he or she is notified of the split sample laboratories available to test the split sample.
-If a trainer or owner does not select a laboratory within five (5) days after notification of the available split laboratories, then he or she shall be deemed to have waived the right to split sample analysis.
+- (d) A log shall be maintained by the commission veterinarian that shall be used each time a split sample freezer or refrigerator is opened to specify each person in attendance, the purpose for opening the freezer or refrigerator, identification of split samples deposited or removed, the date and time the freezer or refrigerator was opened, the time the freezer or refrigerator was closed, and verification that the lock was secured prior to and after opening of the freezer or refrigerator.
+A commission veterinarian or his designee shall be present when the freezer or refrigerator is opened. - (e) Evidence of a malfunction of a split sample freezer or refrigerator shall be documented in the log. - (f) The commission shall be considered the owner of a split sample. - (2)(a) A trainer or owner of a horse receiving notice of a positive finding may request that a split sample corresponding to the portion of the sample tested by the commission laboratory be sent to the split sample laboratory.
+The party requesting the split sample shall select a laboratory solicited and approved by the commission to perform the analysis. - (b) The request shall be made in writing and delivered to the stewards or judges within three (3) business days after the trainer or owner of the horse receives oral or written notice of the positive finding by the commission laboratory. - (c) A split sample so requested shall be shipped as expeditiously as possible. - (3)(a) The owner or trainer requesting testing of a split sample shall be responsible for the cost of the testing, including the cost of shipping.

-- (d)[(c)] A split sample so requested shall be shipped within seven (7) days of the date that the trainer or owner provides his or her laboratory selection to the stewards[as expeditiously as - (3)(a) The owner or trainer requesting testing of a split sample shall be responsible for the cost of the testing, including the cost of shipping. - (b) Failure of the owner, trainer, or a designee to appear at the time and place designated by the commission veterinarian in connection with securing, maintaining, or shipping the split sample shall constitute a waiver of any right to be present during the packaging and shipping of the split sample [split sample testing procedures]. - (c) Prior to shipment of the split sample, the commission shall confirm: - 1.
+- (b) Failure of the owner, trainer, or a designee to appear at the time and place designated by the commission veterinarian in connection with securing, maintaining, or shipping the split - 3 sample shall constitute a waiver of any right to be present during split sample testing procedures. - (c) Prior to shipment of the split sample, the commission shall confirm: - 5 1.
 That the split sample laboratory has agreed to provide the testing requested; - 2.
 That the split sample laboratory has agreed to send results to the commission; and - 3.
-That arrangements for payment satisfactory to the split sample laboratory have beenmade. - 15 Section 14.
+That arrangements for payment satisfactory to the split sample laboratory have beenmade. - 9 Section 14[13].
 Split Sample Chain of Custody.